B1Z0N/iahr/README.md

 	await event.message.reply('polo')
 ```

 That's it.
-It automatically adds your command to the list of commands on `.help`.
+It automatically adds your command to the list of commands on `.commands`.
 But there is more than one way to do it right:

 ```python
 from telethon.events import NewMessage as newmsg